Best Software

 What you need:

 At this scale, implementation investment is justified.
 ContractPodAi for AI-powered analysis.
 Agiloft for maximum customization or self-hosting.
-Ironclad for the most established enterprise platform.
+Ironclad as a long-established enterprise platform and 2025 Gartner MQ Leader.

 In-House Counsel Workflow Examples

 Features and tables are useful.
 But the real test is how a CLM changes your day-to-day work.
 These three workflows show the before-and-after for the contract types that consume the most in-house time: NDAs, vendor agreements, and employment contracts.
-These are not hypothetical -- they reflect patterns across legal teams of all sizes.
+These are not hypothetical, and the timings below are ours: they reflect what we see in the contracts we handle for our own customers, not a published benchmark.

 Workflow 1: NDA Self-Service